 The caves in Austria are as different from Yorkshire and Mendip as those two areas are from each other.
 There are few sporting streamways and few formations.
 The caves are colder (often not much above freezing, and sometimes below).
-They are often much deeper than Yorkshire trips, though the entrances we are currently using mean that even the remotest places are not at vast depths.
+They are often much deeper than Yorkshire trips, though the entrances we are currently using mean that even the remotest places are not at vast we are currently using mean that even the remotest places are not at vast depths.
 However, pitches may be big, and close together in deep shafts of up to a couple of hundred metres.
 Though often dry in good weather, run-off is rapid and a damp pitch can rapidly become a serious proposition with near-freezing water pouring down it.
 Rigging will sometimes seem unnecessarily gymnastic until you have seen the pitch after a thunderstorm!
 Set against this is a large amount of huge stomping horizontal passage found in the last few years, with many leads still to push not needing a lot of vertical work at all.

-The plateau camps and and Base camp are linked by mobile phone, which are much better for coordinating and reporting activities than the radios we used previously.
-The result of this is that trips are mostly organised by the people in top camp, and it is usual to spend periods of three or four days or so at top camp, alternating with festering at base.
+The plateau camps and and Base camp are linked by rugged mobile phones using a specific Austrian carrier to get adequate reception.
+Your own phone will probably not work so well and will not be reliable over much of the plateau.
+Trips are mostly organised by the people in top camp (we even have a whiteboard), and it is usual to spend periods of three or four days or so at top camp, alternating with festering at base.

 On the other hand, the plateau a nature reserve where camping is theoretically not allowed at all, so we need to keep it as low-profile and undamaging as possible to avoid being banned.
 Camping is essential, not only for caving convenience and efficiency, but also for safety.
 Meeting these needs consistent with local politics is something of a balancing act which needs everyone's cooperation.